hongyehu/PyClifford/README.md

 - Qiskit 0.39.4
 - Pyscf 2.0.1

+## What will in the next release (Mid-March):
+- Quantum Error Correction and Noisy Circuit

 <!--**For MacOS user:** you can create a virtual environment containing necessary dependences with `conda env create -f env/miniClifford.yml`-->